open-appsec

 Step 6: Practices (optional)

-The Web Application open-appsec protection is already configured and set to "Learn/Detect" mode.
+The Web Attacks open-appsec protection is already configured and set to "Learn/Detect" mode.
 This is visible in the Threat Prevention tab showing the security practices configuration.

 Step 7: Click Enforce